 I used to cringe when I heard the word “budget.”
 It conjured up images of prison and shackles for me–of a life where fun was nowhere to be found and responsibility was the one and only goal.
 That’s when I learned how to budget.

 Believe it or not, I love budgeting today.
-I make my budget faithfully before the first of each month, and I visit it often just to check-in.
+I make my budget faithfully before the first of each month, and I visit it often just to check in.

 How did I go from budget hater to budget BFF?
 By learning some hidden truths about budgeting for responsibility and fun.
 Here are some budgeting tips that will help you create a solid financial foundation for yourself and/or your family.

 - You Know How To Budget-Or Do You?

 - Tracking Your Spending

 Believe it or not, budgeting is more than just designating your money toward paying bills.
 Budgeting done right is a design for your life–and you can design it any way you see fit.

 We’re going to talk about budget basics, but more importantly, we’re going to help you create a budget that makes it fun to pay bills, to save–and yes, to spend.

 Budgeting is, in a nutshell, making a plan for your money.
 However, people make budgets and fail to stick with them all the time.
 Why?
 Partly because they don’t have a good reason to follow them.